Three JP Morgan metals traders have been charged with precious metals market manipulation.

 In December 2016 screeds of documents were released (350,000 pages!), as part of a settlement by Deutsche Bank in a lawsuit for manipulation in the silver market (i.e. paying a smaller amount to avoid going to trial and paying a much bigger one).
 Nick Laird did a fantastic job of creating a timeline chart.
 This timeline shows the price action in silver, highlighting specific acts of collusion by a cabal of banks including Deutsche Bank as outlined in the released documents.

 Here is the link to timeline:

-This timeline takes a bit of reading as there a lot of links to click on.
+This timeline takes a bit of reading as there are plenty of links to click on.
 However Mike Maloney did a good job of summarising some parts of it in the video below.